-All faculty who have been approved to be on GW campuses this fall must participate in mandatory, free of charge COVID-19 testing.
+All faculty who have been approved to be on GW campuses must participate in mandatory, free of charge COVID-19 testing.

-At the onset of the fall 2020 semester, all community members being granted special permission to access campus will be tested weekly.
-This frequency may be reevaluated and scaled based on specific changes in disease transmission rates, outbreaks and an individual faculty member’s frequency in coming to campus as the semester continues.
+All community members being granted special permission to access campus are being tested weekly.
+This frequency may be reevaluated and scaled based on specific changes in disease transmission rates, outbreaks and an individual faculty member’s frequency in coming to campus.

 - Virginia Science & Technology Campus (VSTC): Enterprise Hall.
-The front entrance facing University Drive is where registration will be set up.
+The front entrance facing University Drive is where registration is set up.

 Registering for Your COVID-19 Test